hydephp/framework/.github/dev-docs/managing-assets.md

 Hyde ships with a complete frontend where base styles and scripts are included through [HydeFront](https://github.com/hydephp/hydefront) which adds accessibility and mobile support as well as interactions for dark mode switching and navigation and sidebar interactions.

 HydeFront is split into two files, `hyde.css` and `hyde.js`.
 These are loaded in the default Blade views using the [jsDelivr CDN](https://www.jsdelivr.com/package/npm/hydefront).
 This is the recommended way to load the base styles as the [Hyde Framework](https://github.com/hydephp/framework) automatically makes sure that the correct HydeFront version for the current version of Hyde is loaded.
-You can disable the CDN in the `config/hyde.php` file by setting `'loadHydeAssetsUsingCDN'` to `false`.
+If you don't want to use HydeFribtm you can customize the `styles.blade.php` file.

 The bulk of the frontend is built with [TailwindCSS](https://tailwindcss.com/).
 To get you started, when installing Hyde, all the Tailwind styles you need come precompiled and minified into `_media/app.css`.